Roman Baths in Ephesus

 Roman Baths in the Period of Emperor Trajan

-Emperor Trajan comes to the throne in 117 AD. and finds a solution for the Roman baths, where immorality is increasing day by day.
-According to the Trajan inscription found in the Ephesus Archaeological Museum, only women can use the bath from early in the morning until 2 o’clock in the afternoon.
+Emperor Trajan came to the throne in 117 AD and found a solution for the Roman baths, where immorality was increasing day by day.
+According to the Trajan inscription found in the Ephesus Archaeological Museum, only women can use the bath from early in the morning until 2 p.m.
 From 2 o’clock until the evening, only men can enter the bath.

 Basic Elements of Roman Baths